USA wildlife vacations guide

 The fact that every USA state has a national animal says it all.
 Just to put it into perspective, in the UK, ours is a lion – a case of symbolism over substance, it would seem.
-In the USA, they are more in touch with real wildlife and, with their extensive national park system, prioritizing its conservation.
-In California the state mammal is the endangered grey whale.
-In Colorado, the state animal is the Rocky Mountain bighorn sheep and Nevada the Desert bighorn sheep.
+In the USA, they are more in touch with real wildlife and, with their extensive national park system, prioritising its conservation.
+In California the state animal is the endangered grey whale.
+In Colorado it's the Rocky Mountain bighorn sheep and Nevada the Desert bighorn sheep.
 Alaska has the moose, Wyoming the bison and Montana the grizzly bear.

 Don’t go if…

 Our top USA wildlife Vacation

 If you'd like to chat about USA wildlife or need help finding a vacation to suit you we're very happy to help.

 The USA’s prolific and pioneering national park system is inextricably linked with wildlife vacations, as the parks were fundamentally created to protect wildlife and their habitats.
 There are thousands of hiking trails, but they are carefully managed to allow habitats to grow and wildlife to thrive.
 Watch elk roam free in Rocky Mountain National Park, bison or elusive wolves in Yellowstone, grizzlies in Alaska’s Denali National Park and golden eagles soaring over the Grand Canyon.
 Wildlife isn’t exclusive to national parks, however; you just get the most undisturbed viewing there.
 Head to Hawaii for extraordinary whale watching or Fort Myers in Florida for loggerhead turtles and manatees.
 Just an hour from Manhattan, you can see dolphins off Long Island and bears in the Catskills Mountains.